FAQs About Our Sober Recovery Homes

 Q: Is there a minimum residency term?

 A: Yes, SAL’s lease term will initially be for thirty (30) days, and renewed automatically after the first thirty days on a month-to-month basis.
-We strongly encourage residents to embrace SAL for a longer-term stay.
+We strongly encourage residents to embrace our substance free apartments for a longer-term stay.

 Q: Are pets allowed?